aws-amplify/docs/docs/lib/geo/fragments/js/maps.md

 ## Display different map styles

-The `getAvailableMaps` api will fetch information for all maps that are available to be displayed.
+The `getAvailableMaps` API fetches information for all maps that are available to be displayed.

 This is useful if you would like to give your users a variety of maps styles to choose from.